 Annual Bonus.
-Our Board of Directors may, in its discretion, award bonuses to our Named Executive Officers from time to time.
-Our employment agreements with our Named Executive Officers provide that they will be eligible for annual performance-based bonuses up to a specified percentage of their salary, subject to approval by our Board of Directors.
+Our board of directors may, in its discretion, award bonuses to our Named Executive Officers from time to time.
+Our employment agreements with our Named Executive Officers provide (or provided, in the case of Dr. Quiroz and Mr. Amorrortu) that they will be eligible for annual performance-based bonuses up to a specified percentage of their salary, subject to approval by our Board of Directors.
 Performance-based bonuses, which are calculated as a percentage of base salary, are designed to motivate our employees to achieve annual goals based on our strategic, financial and operating performance objectives.
 From time to time, our Board of Directors has approved discretionary annual cash bonuses to our Named Executive Officers with respect to their prior year performance.

-With respect to 2018, our Board of Directors awarded discretionary bonuses of \$247,500, \$132,000 and \$128,000 to Mr. Ganot, Mr. Amorrortu and Dr. Morris, respectively.
+With respect to 2019, our Board of Directors awarded discretionary bonuses of \$193,050, \$113,400 and \$108,000 to Mr. Ganot, Dr. Quiroz and Mr. Amorrortu, respectively.